 Phone: (+1) 617-495-2018

-PILAC Briefings and Reports
+HLS PILAC Reports

 “Indefinite War: Unsettled International Law on the End of Armed Conflict,” Legal Briefing, Harvard Law School Program on International Law and Armed Conflict, February 2017 (co-author with Gabriella Blum and Naz K. Modirzadeh).
-See also the related Lawfare post [link].
+See also a related Lawfare post [link].

 “War-Algorithm Accountability,” Research Briefing, Harvard Law School Program on International Law and Armed Conflict, August 2016 (co-author with Gabriella Blum and Naz K. Modirzadeh).
-See also the related Lawfare post [link] and the PHAP-event Question-and-Answer [link].
+See also a related Lawfare post [link] and the PHAP-event Question-and-Answer [link].

 “Suppressing Foreign Terrorist Fighters and Supporting Principled Humanitarian Action: A Provisional Framework for Analyzing State Practice,” Briefing Report, Harvard Law School Program on International Law and Armed Conflict, October 2015 (co-author with Jessica Burniske and Naz K. Modirzadeh).

 “Medical Care in Armed Conflict: International Humanitarian Law and State Responses to Terrorism,” Legal Briefing, Harvard Law School Program on International Law and Armed Conflict, September 2015 (co-author with Naz K. Modirzadeh and Gabriella Blum).
 See also a related Lawfare post [link], Bill of Health Blog post [link], and a Lawfare Podcast episode [link].